Methamphetamine addiction

 Methamphetamine addiction facts

-Methamphetamine use creates an intense high that makes users feel alert and energized.
-Under the influence of methamphetamine, a user can stay awake for long periods of time.
+Meth use creates an intense high that makes users feel alert and energized.
+Under the influence of methamphetamine, a user can stay awake for long periods.
 When the effect wears off, it leads to a “crash” that is characterized by lethargy, depression, and anxiety.
-Periodic use over an extended period of time is referred to as a binge, and some who engage in the behavior stay awake for days before finally succumbing to a lengthy crash.
+Periodic use over an extended period is referred to as a binge, and some who engage in the behavior stay awake for days before finally succumbing to a lengthy crash.

 Prolonged use of methamphetamine can have serious medical consequences.
 The toll that it has on the brain and body is significant.
-Over time, smoking meth can result in what is called “meth mouth,” which is characterized by tooth decay and rotting gums.
+Over time, smoking meth can result in what is called a “meth mouth,” which is characterized by tooth decay and rotting gums.
 In addition, structural and functional changes occur in the brain.
-Users can develop psychosis and a number of cognitive and emotional problems.
+Users can develop psychosis and several cognitive and emotional problems.
 Short-term negative consequences are no better.
-They can include hyperthermia, an irregular heartbeat, and in cases of overdose, death.
+They can include hyperthermia, an irregular heartbeat, and, in cases of overdose, death.

 With proper medical treatment, it is possible to overcome a methamphetamine addiction.